ACCode-art/BreatheFree/README.md

 ### How to use:

-- simply press start to begin the cycle.
+- simply press start to begin!.

-### Upcoming features:

-- Tones to signify when to start the next action.